hushmesh/slate/source/includes/_meshin.md

 ## Meshin button

-You can find generated button code for your application on your application page on [https://developer.hushmesh.com](http://developer.hushmesh.com/)
+You can find generated button code for your application on [your application page](http://developer.hushmesh.com/relying-party-registration)

 > First part: